ayaanshirazi/basic-ag-grid-app/README.md

 # Basic Ag Grid App

-This app is a demo app that renders a simple datasaet uisng AG Grid.
+This app is a demo app that renders a simple dataset using AG Grid.
 It is also used in this repo: https://github.com/feobaby/react-hook-form-ag-grid

 ## Getting Started